- What is myFOSSIL?

 Who is behind myFOSSIL?

-The funding for myFOSSIL is currently being provided by The National Science Foundation to the FOSSIL Project (DRL-1322725) which is coordinated from the Florida Museum of Natural History (FLMNH) and involves faculty, staff and graduate students from FLMNH as well as the College of Education.
+The funding for myFOSSIL was provided by The National Science Foundation to the FOSSIL Project (DRL-1322725) from 2015 – 2019.
+The FOSSIL Project was coordinated from the Florida Museum of Natural History (FLMNH) and involved faculty, staff and graduate students from FLMNH as well as the College of Education.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 What do you mean by “myFOSSIL is a social learning site”?